-If you select a central inverter, the power station will be defined by the number of central inverters inside it (and secondary inverters as well if selected).
-These power stations will be distributed throughout the layout and smaller ones will be used once no more can fit.
+If you select a central inverter, the power station will be defined automatically by the number of central inverters inside it (and secondary inverters as well if selected).
+These power stations, that can be then customized in the Power Station section, will be distributed throughout the layout.

 When it comes to the low voltage electrical configuration, you can select either String Box or DC Bus System in the Electrical tab, "Solar Field".